 It is your organization's legal responsibility to make these changes now.
-As of 2012, gender identity and expression were added to the Code as explicitly prohibited grounds of discrimination.
-For violations prior to 2012, your organization could be held legally responsible based on the protected grounds of sex.
+As of 2012, gender identity and expression were added to the Ontario Human Rights Code as explicitly prohibited grounds of discrimination.
+For violations prior to 2012, an Ontario organization could be held legally responsible based on the protected grounds of sex.
+The Canadian Human Rights Act was amended in 2017, adding both gender identity and gender expression to the list of prohibited grounds of discrimination.